serock/secure-boot-scripts/docs/example-dell-windows.md

 ### Adding a Newer KEK Certificate

-The *Microsoft Corporation KEK CA 2011* certificate was still needed because Microsoft used it when signing the June 2025 `dbx` update.
+The **Microsoft Corporation KEK CA 2011** certificate was still needed because Microsoft used it when signing the June 2025 `dbx` update, which was the latest update available in August 2025.
-With the certificate expiring in June 2026, I decided to add the newer [Microsoft Corporation KEK 2K CA 2023](https://www.microsoft.com/pkiops/certs/microsoft%20corporation%20kek%202k%20ca%202023.crt) certificate:
+With the certificate expiring in June 2026, I decided to add the newer **Microsoft Corporation KEK 2K CA 2023** certificate:

 ```
         Version: 3 (0x2)